PyDIP User Manual

 ).

 By using named arguments, it is quite simple to set only needed arguments, and leave all others with their default values.
-All arguments that have a default value in C++ also have a default value in Python.
+All arguments that have a default value in C++ have the same default value in Python.

 Displaying images